 - Institutional contact information – confirm or update

-- COVID-19 – provide any special information your campus wishes to share
+- Any admissions information your campus wishes to share

 - RSP programs currently offered by your institution – confirm or update